-So when you build your website for your startup, ask yourself this: should my website be a static version where the information essentially doesn't change?
+So, when you build your website for your startup, ask yourself this: should my website be a static version where the information essentially doesn't change?
 Or should my website be dynamic and responsive as your business grows and changes?
-A quick look at some readily available facts may inform your decision.

 The world is constantly changing with increasing changes undoubtedly happening in your industry right now.
 How are you preparing?—Direct Images Interactive

-You are not going to get as many issues with things like resizing and you will have a site which is well received on both desktop computers and on mobile devices.
+You are not going to get as many issues with things like resizing if you use responsive design, and you will have a site which is well received on both desktop computers and mobile devices.
 Your web content should be like water.
 It should fit the device into which it's contained.
 So even though it's a small percentage presently, more and more websites are becoming responsive, or mobile friendly, with the rapid movement towards mobile usage.
-Especially with mobile use growing 58% year over year, it’s time to create a dynamic and responsive for your business and ultimately for your audience.
+Especially with mobile use growing 58% year over year, it’s time to create a dynamic and responsive site for your business and, ultimately, for your audience.

 Here are some more facts which are sadly true: